jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 ([Jump ahead](#details) to configure OpenICE on Intel Edison)

-Recently the [OpenICE](https://www.openice.info) lab had the opportunity to begin exploration with Intel's latest platform offering: [Edison](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/edison.html).
-Our experience in the lab with prototyping platforms like [BeagleBone Black](http://beagleboard.org/black) and [Raspberry Pi](https://www.raspberrypi.org) has raised our expectations for ease-of-use for a new platform.
-Our previous experimentation with the [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) left us skeptical.
-Things like a 3.5mm stereo connector for serial console access were merely peculiar.
-But what halted that experimentation was a lack of SIMD instructions in the [Quark microcontroller](https://en.wikipedia.org/wiki/Intel_Quark) (which would have required a recompile of a number of key libraries we use).
+When the [OpenICE](https://www.openice.info) lab recently had a chance to begin exploration with [Edison](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/edison.html) we didn't know what to expect.
+Originally designed to fit within the housing of an SD card, the new generation of Edison takes a more traditional form factor.
+Our experiences in the lab with other platforms like [BeagleBone Black](http://beagleboard.org/black) and [Raspberry Pi](https://www.raspberrypi.org) have raised our expectations for ease-of-use for a new platform.
+Our previous experimentation with the [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) left us wanting a whole lot more from the world's dominant chip maker.
+Things like a 3.5mm stereo connector for serial console access were merely peculiar but what halted that experimentation was a lack of SIMD instructions in the [Quark microcontroller](https://en.wikipedia.org/wiki/Intel_Quark) (which would have required a recompile of a number of key libraries we use).
 The experience with the Edison couldn't have been any more different.  <!--endExcerpt-->Within a few hours we were up and running our Java software with a variety of libraries compiled for x86 Linux.
 A few hours after that we had connected a number of medical devices, with interfaces ranging from RS-232 to Bluetooth EDR, to OpenICE using the Intel Edison as an adapter.

 <img alt="Intel Edison Wearable Platform" src="{{ site.url }}/assets/edison-cover.jpg" style="max-width:100%;">